1lordduck/Webpangero/readme.md

 ## Contributing

-We welcome contributions to WebPangero.
+I welcome contributions to WebPangero.
 To contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-name`).